Help youth who do not have access to supplemental academic support.

 - Been trained by Lindsey Wander in best tutoring practices, including how to incorporate into their instruction lessons on metacognition, executive functions, and interpersonal skills

-- Been trained by Lindsey Wander in best practices when working with culturally diverse and disadvantaged youth
+- Been trained by Lindsey Wander in best practices when working with students from varied backgrounds facing academic challenges

 - Experience with documenting detailed lesson notes which are sent to the students and their families after each session